LeszekMyszk/Backend-Task/README.md

 ## How to start

-- To start the server, run this command:
+- To start the server in container go to application directory and run this command:
 ```
 docker-compose up -d
 ```